redgar598/DNAm_organoid_passage/README.md

 # Environment used for analysis
-The envrionment used is org_pass and can be created through the environment from yml file.
+The environment used is org_pass and can be created through the environment from yml file.
 ```
 conda env create -f org_pass.yml
 ```